GitHub - mismosmi/ai-pod: run claude code in podman containers

 Configuration

-Your host ~/.claude/CLAUDE.md and ~/.claude/settings.json are merged with container defaults at launch time, so your personal Claude preferences carry over automatically.
+Your host ~/.claude/CLAUDE.md and ~/.claude/settings.json are merged with container defaults at launch time, and your ~/.claude.json is copied in on first init, so your personal Claude preferences carry over automatically.

 Per-workspace Dockerfiles

-Each workspace can have its own ai-pod.Dockerfile that customizes the container image for that project — installing extra runtimes, tools, or MCP servers.
+Each workspace can have its own ai-pod.Dockerfile that customizes the container image — installing extra runtimes, tools, or MCP servers.

 To create one in the current directory:

 This writes an ai-pod.Dockerfile to the workspace root based on the default image.
 Edit it to add anything your project needs (e.g. Node, Python, Playwright, project-specific MCP servers).
-When ai-pod launches, it automatically uses ai-pod.Dockerfile if one is present, otherwise it falls back to the global default.
+When ai-pod launches, it automatically uses ai-pod.Dockerfile if present, otherwise falls back to the global default.

-The default image is based on Ubuntu and installs Claude Code via the official install script.
+The default image is based on Ubuntu.
+The Dockerfile downloads the agent (Claude Code or OpenCode) via curl http://${HOST_GATEWAY}:7822/install/{agent}.sh — the shared host server vends per-agent install scripts.
 The generated Dockerfile includes commented-out examples for common additions like Playwright and MCP servers.

 Host interaction